Program at A Glance

 The Health Care MBA Difference

-27-month hybrid program meeting on campus for four three-day sessions per year
+21-month hybrid program meeting on campus for four to five three-day sessions per year